La Fromagerie Marylebone, London

-Her passion for cheese and her flair for good food shines all around and La Fromagerie has matured into a wonderful retreat for foodies in need of cheese sustenance, camaradie and a warm welcome.
+Her passion for cheese and her flair for good food shines all around.
+La Fromagerie has matured into a wonderful retreat for foodies in need of cheese sustenance, camaradie and a warm welcome.
 If you can’t make it to the Alps, this is the closest you can get to it in London.

 Admire La Fromagerie’s Cheese Room

 The cheese is all sourced from artisan producers and stands proudly on display in the temperature controlled cheese room.
 British cheeses sit alongside those from France, Switzerland, Holland, Spain, Italy and the United States.

 - Stinking Bishop is a soft melting cheese from Herefordshire that’s been washed in a perry from a variety of pear called Stinking Bishop (hence the name)